AndyyyLi/combatant-creator/README.md

 - As a user, I want to be able to select an item to learn more about it (i.e. its description and stat changes)
 - As a user, I want to be able to save my current character to file, including name, equipment, and stats
 - As a user, I want to be able to load my saved character from file or create a new one when I start the game

+## Phase 4: Task 2

+I've adjusted the implementation of the Character class to be robust by changing two methods to potentially throw an exception.
+The first robust method is setName(), which will throw an InvalidNameException if the passed in string is empty or null, and this is tested with the tests testSetNameNoExceptionThrown() and testSetNameExceptionThrown() in the CharacterTest class.
+The other robust method is removeItem(), specifically its helper method tryToRemove(), which can throw a CannotRemoveItemException if the character does not have the passed in item equipped (this exception is also thrown by removeItem()), and this covers both the case of having not equipped anything and having equipped a different item of the same category.
+These exceptions are tested in the CharacterTest class with the tests testEquipThenRemoveItemsNoExceptionThrown(), testRemoveNonEquippedItemExceptionThrown() and testRemoveAnotherItemExceptionThrown().